sheepla/ayashii-cli/README.md

 ## Thanks

-This tool using this API. `https://cjp.sbmr.in/api/raw/{TEXT}` To see more info about this API, visit: (https://cjp.sbmr.in/about/)[https://cjp.sbmr.in/about/]
+This tool using this API.
+Thanks! 🥳 `https://cjp.sbmr.in/api/raw/{TEXT}`

+To see more info about this API, visit: [https://cjp.sbmr.in/about/](https://cjp.sbmr.in/about/)